 (a) Assessment is the continuous monitoring and evaluation of the current situation and progress of a plan or operation toward mission accomplishment.
 APEX requires assessments at all levels of the chain of command throughout the planning and execution processes.
-In general, assessments inform leaders at all levels within the chain of command in determining if the right things are being done, and if those things are being done right.
+In general, assessments inform leaders at all levels within the chain of command in determining if the correct actions are being taken, and if those actions are being accomplished correctly.
 This feedback becomes the basis for learning, adaptation, and subsequent adjustment.
 Assessment involves deliberately comparing forecasted outcomes to actual events to determine the overall effectiveness of actions planned or taken.
 Assessments identify tactical and operational risks that enable improvements to the commander's operational approach and the military plan.
 Assessments also identify strategic risks that inform civilian-military leaders and influence policy-level decisions.

 - (b) Staff estimates are functional assessments that are updated continuously throughout all operational activities.
 They help establish and maintain coordination and cooperation with staffs and units throughout the chain of command.
-They evaluate how functional area support factors impact the mission.
-Accurate and timely staff estimates directly affect the commander's ability to make well informed resource and risk-based decisions by improving his situational awareness.
+They provide assessments of proposed actions that help inform the planners and assist the commander's decision making.
+Accurate and timely staff estimates directly affect the commander's ability to make well-informed resource and risk-based decisions by improving situational awareness.
 Plans at all levels consider the functional expertise in each respective staff area.
 For example: - 1.
 Intelligence.
 The intelligence planning process serves the evolving needs of the CCMDs adaptive planning activities.
-Through intelligence planning, APEX integrates DoD and intelligence community capabilities to satisfy CCDRs intelligence requirements, assess the intelligence capabilities, and identify risk based on knowledge gaps, capability gaps and shortfalls.
-Reference a discusses intelligence planning in further detail. - 2.
+Through intelligence planning, APEX integrates DoD and intelligence community capabilities to satisfy CCDRs' intelligence requirements, assess the intelligence capabilities, and identify risk based on knowledge gaps, capability gaps and shortfalls.
+Reference k discusses intelligence planning in further detail. - 2.
 Logistics and Combat Support.
-Joint logistics planning provides the process and the means to integrate, synchronize, and prioritize joint logistics capabilities to achieving the supported commander's operational objectives and desired outcome.
-References b and c address the support planning process in more detail.
+Joint logistics planning provides the process and the means to integrate, synchronize, and prioritize joint logistics capabilities to achieve the supported commander's operational objectives and desired outcome.
+References I and m address the support planning process in more detail.